-The Government of Ontario is helping laid-off workers get back to work through the Second Career program launched by the Ministry of Training Colleges and Universities (MTCU).
+The Government of Ontario is helping laid-off workers get back to work through the Second Career program launched by the Ministry of Labour, Training and Skills Development (MLTSD).
 You may be qualify to receive up to $28, 000 or more in some cases.

 How Second Career Works